Zhang Wentian: Second Sino-Japanese War

 After the full-scale Sino-Japanese War broke out in China in August 1937, the CCP Central Committee held a Political Bureau meeting in Fengjia Village, Luochuan, Shaanxi Province.
 Zhang Wentian presided over the meeting and made an analytic report on the political situation both at home and abroad.
 He put forward a proposal of ten major of resistance against Japan and rejected national defeatism.

 By the end of November 1937, Wang Ming, Chen Yun and Kang Sheng returned to Yan'an from Moscow.
 Zhang Wentian presided over the December Politburo meeting and made a report on "The Current Political Situation and the Task of the Party."
 At the meeting, the Central Committee decided that Zhang Wentian should manage the Party, Mao Zedong manage the army, Wang Ming manage the United Front, forming a triumvirate layout.
 In 1938, Zhang Wentian opposed the marriage of Mao Zedong and Jiang Qing.

 After the 6th Plenary Session of the 6th Central Committee of the Chinese Communist Party, Zhang Wentian withdrew from the position of supreme leader and went on to being responsible for propaganda work and cadre education as the Minister of the CCP Central Committee and Central Propaganda Department.
 In 1941, Zhang Wentian responded to Mao's call and went to rural areas in northern Shaanxi and northwestern Shanxi for more than a year for a rural survey and wrote "Return to the Start".
 In 1941, the CCP was facing embargo from the Nationalist Party and offensive attacks by the Japanese army.
 The economy was on the verge of collapse, making CCP highly unpopular among peasants.
 Zhang Wentian was sent down to Shanxi in order to investigate how to increase the production of agricultural output and improve peasant's livelihood.
 During the investigation, Zhang found out about the key role of rich peasants in rural prosperity.
-Zhang proposed providing economic incentives to boost commerce and new capitalism, but his report was suppressed as it went directly against Mao Zedong's plan for organizing collective farms and mutual aid teams.
+Zhang proposed providing economic incentives to boost commerce and new capitalism, but his report was suppressed as it went directly against Mao Zedong's plan for organising collective farms and mutual aid teams.
 In February 1942, Mao Zedong launched the Yan'an Rectification Movement, and pushed for Sinification of Marxism and study of Mao Zedong thought.
-When Zhang Wentian returned to Yan'an, he became a target for Yan'an Rectification Movement, and was forced to repeatedly criticize himself.
+When Zhang Wentian returned to Yan'an, he became a target for Yan'an Rectification Movement, and was forced to repeatedly criticise himself.
 He could not apply his knowledge gained from the investigation to solve economic problems.
 In June 1945, at the Seventh Congress of the CCP in Yanan, he was elected a member of the Political Bureau of the CCP Central Committee, and served as director of the Central Political Research Office.